NicLandajo/Crate/README.md

 Crate is open source and free to use, modify, and adapt to your pipeline.
 If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it.
 Share your work with the community.

-## Questions - Learning - Deployment
+## Questions - Help - Learning - Deployment | We are happy to help
 Nic Landajo - nicolas.landajo@gmail.com